Connect with Us

 Profile

-Dr. Genevieve Nrenzah is a Research Fellow in the Religion and Philosophy Section of the Institute of African Studies, University of Ghana.
-Her research and teaching interest include Africa's diverse indigenous religious beliefs and ceremonies and their extensions in the African Diasporas, Abrahamic religions, Religion and Economics, Sound/Music in Indigenous religions and Christianity, Sacred Spaces, Sexuality, Religion, and Human rights, Neo feminism in Ghana and Religion, Oil and the Beach Front.
+Dr. Genevieve Nrenzah is a Senior Research Fellow in the Religion and Philosophy Section of the Institute of African Studies, University of Ghana.
+Her research and teaching interests include Africa's diverse indigenous religious beliefs and ceremonies and their extensions in the African Diasporas, Abrahamic religions, Religion and Economics, Sound/Music in indigenous religions and Christianity, Sacred Spaces, Sexuality, Religion, and Human rights, neo-feminism in Ghana, and Religion, Oil, and the Beach Front.

-Nrenzah is an editorial member of the Contemporary Journal of African Studies, Institute of African Studies (CJAS June 2018-Date), Editorial review board member- The journal of Black Women and Religious Cultures-- University of Minnesota Press.
+Nrenzah is an editorial member of the Contemporary Journal of African Studies, Institute of African Studies (CJAS June 2018-Date), and Editorial review board member- Of the Journal of Black Women and Religious Cultures-- University of Minnesota Press.
 July 2021 to 2024 and Editorial Advisory Board member, Journal of Religion in Africa, --Brill.
 January 2022 - December 2024.
 She has professional affiliations with African Studies Association of Africa, Deutsche Gesellschaft für Missionswissenschaft, American Academy of Religions, Golden key International Honour Society and International Association for the History of Religions.

 Education